-Notes: Panel (a) shows the evolution of directional exports of countries which eventually joined the euro using the rest of Europe as a control, using equation 2.2.
+Notes: Panel (a) shows the evolution of directional exports of countries that eventually adopted the Euro using the rest of Europe as a control, using equation 2.2.
 All Western European countries with at least 40 observations are included.
 Panel (b) also controls for a dynamic EU effect, this time using a separate dummy for each year for a country pair where both were EU members (regardless of whether it was before or after joining).
-This slightly different method of controlling for a dynamic EU effect yields similar results as in Figure 7.
+This slightly different method of controlling for a dynamic EU effect yields similar results to those in Figure 8.
 We thank a referee for suggesting.